lfernandez55/react_helloworld/my-app/README.md

 24) Added other CRUD methods that update backend.
 But they are crude:
 They don't update the front end.
 POST and PUT info isn't sent yet to server

+25) Interlude (can be done earlier)
+a) Notice that when you go to localhost:8080 it's serving up old content.
+This is because npm run build hasn't been executed in a while.
+So rerun it.
+b) Look again at localhost:8080 and confirm its now up to date.